numalariamodeling/covid-chicago/emodl_generators/README.md

 ## Emodl generators
-The python files in this sub-directory allow to create .emodl files using python.
+The python files in this sub-directory create the model structure in the format of `emodl` files.
-The emodl_generators are linked to the runScenarios.py and new emodl files are generated each time when running a simulation.
-However it is also possible to define an excisting emodl to use via the --emodl flag in runScenarios.py, in which case no new emodl file will be generated.
-Although several emodl generators and model types exist, currently only the locale emodl (model for 11 COVID-19 regions in Illinois) is maintained.
+When running the `runScenarios.py` a new `emodl` file is generated, if no `emodl` file is specified via the `--emodl flag`.
+Using the  `--emodl flag` allows to run custom model structures for which no emodl generator exists.

+#### emodl_generator_locale.py (main model in active use)
+- Generates emodl using the `locales` syntax in `CMS`, referred to as spatial or locale model.
+- The locale model is customized for the eleven COVID-19 regions in Illinois and combines separate compartments for each region.
+- via `python runScenarios.py -r IL`  all 11 regions are run
+- via `python runScenarios.py -r IL -sr EMS_1 EMS_2 ` selected sub-regions or single regions can be run
+- additional parameters are specified (required) in a separate yaml file using the format as in [spatial_EMS_experiment.yaml](https://github.com/numalariamodeling/covid-chicago/blob/master/experiment_configs/spatial_EMS_experiment.yaml)

 #### emodl_generator_base.py (not maintained)
-- Generates emodl files without any age groups
+- Generates emodl files without any groups
+- previously used to run single regions, however as of March 31st, single regions are run using the locale model
+- additional parameters can (optional depending on emodl) be specified in a separate yaml file using the format as in [EMSspecific_sample_parameters.yaml](https://github.com/numalariamodeling/covid-chicago/blob/master/experiment_configs/EMSspecific_sample_parameters.yaml)

 #### emodl_generator_age.py  (not maintained)
 - Generates emodl files for different age groups, "8grp" with age specific transmission and disease parameter

-#### emodl_generator_locale.py (main model in active use)
-- Generates emodl files without 'locales' per EMS , referred to as spatial model or 'EMS locale'
-- Structure might be extended to allow generating base or age models (outlook).

 #### emodl_generator_age_locale.py (testing)
 - Generates emodl files with age groups per EMS (testing, not up to date)